ahsarks/AgroIntelBPCodeFiles/README.md

 AgroIntel_Prediction_Model.ipynb
 Trains and evaluates a machine learning model to predict whether a cow is healthy, sick, or in estrus (heat) with synthetic data, based on extracted behavioral features.

+Train_reID.py
+Trains the reID model on 10 folders of images of different cattle and saves the best weights for inference.

+Tracking_reID.py
+This code runs the reID-model we trained in "Train_reID.py" in combination with the "Detection_Tracking.py" script.
+Its essentially identical to "Detection_Tracking.py", only including the reID-model.